calroc/Thun/docs/Types.md

 # Type Inference

 This notebook presents a simple type inferencer for Joy code.
 It can infer the stack effect of most Joy expressions.
-It built largely by means of existing ideas and research (some of it may be original but I'm not able to say, as I don't fully understand the all of the source material in the depth required to make that call.)
-A great overview of the existing knowledge is a talk ["Type Inference in Stack-Based Programming Languages"](http://prl.ccs.neu.edu/blog/2017/03/10/type-inference-in-stack-based-programming-languages/) given by Rob Kleffner on or about 2017-03-10 as part of a course on the history of programming languages.
+It's built largely by means of existing ideas and research.
+(A great overview of the existing knowledge is a talk ["Type Inference in Stack-Based Programming Languages"](http://prl.ccs.neu.edu/blog/2017/03/10/type-inference-in-stack-based-programming-languages/) given by Rob Kleffner on or about 2017-03-10 as part of a course on the history of programming languages.)

 The notebook starts with a simple inferencer based on the work of Jaanus Pöial which we then progressively elaborate to cover more Joy semantics.
 Along the way we write a simple "compiler" that emits Python code for what I like to call Yin functions.

-Yin functions are those that only rearrange values in stacks, as opposed to Yang functions that actually work on the values themselves.
-It's interesting to note that a Joy with *only* stacks (no other kinds of values) can be made and is Turing-complete, therefore all Yang functions are actually Yin functions, and all computation can be performed by manipulations of structures of containers, which is a restatement of the Laws of Form.
-(Also, this implies that every program can be put into a form such that it can be computed in a single step, although that step may be enormous or unending.)
+(Yin functions are those that only rearrange values in stacks, as opposed to Yang functions that actually work on the values themselves.)

-Although I haven't completed it yet, a Joy based on Laws of Form provides the foundation for a provably correct computing system "down to the metal".
-This is my original and still primary motivation for developing Joy.
-(I want a proven-correct Operating System for a swarm of trash-collecting recycler robots.
-To trust it I have to implementment it myself from first principles, and I'm not smart enough to truly grok the existing literature and software, so I had to go look for and find LoF and Joy.
-Now that I have the mental tools to build my robot OS I can get down to it.

-Anyhow, here's type inference...

 ## Part I: Pöial's Rules